IgniteUI/indigo-design-docfx/en/style/typography.md

 - 6 Headlines from `H1` to `H6` for titles.
 - 2 `Subtitle` sizes.
 - 2 `Body` sizes for the paragraph content in you interface.
-- 3 `Hyperlink` sizes responding to the Body sizes and one of the Detail 1 size, for easy use the Hyperlink in texts.
+- 3 `Hyperlink` sizes corresponding to the Body sizes and the Detail 1 size, for easy use of the Hyperlink in texts.
 - 2 `Detail` sizes that are used exclusively in the Grid components.
 - A `Caption` and an `Overline` style that can be used for complimentary content.
 - A `BUTTON` style that is used exclusively in the Button components.